Virgin Islands at the 2016 Summer Paralympics: Athletics

 Espinosa was 34 years old at the time of the Rio Paralympics, and these Paralympics were his second significant international competition, after the 2015 Parapan American Games.
-He suffers from cerebral palsy and is classified as T37.
+He has cerebral palsy and is classified as T37.
 The International Paralympic Committee describes T37 as athletes that "have moderate hypertonia, ataxia or athetosis in one half of the body.
 The other side of the body may be minimally affected but always demonstrates good functional ability in running.
 Arm action is asymmetrical.
 Some trunk asymmetry is usually evident."
 On 11 September, Espinosa took part in the men's 1500 meters T37.
 He finished in a time of 5 minutes and 7 seconds, which put him in 8th and last place.
 Michael McKillop of Ireland won the gold medal in a time of 4 minutes and 12.11 seconds; the silver medal was won by Liam Stanley of Canada, and the bronze by Madjid Djemai of Algeria.